dapanda1/weirdhouse/README.md

 ---
 Recommendations on Gear

-Hat:		Lens of Hatred	-- used for lowering enemy defense.
+Hat:		Anything for maxing DA (I used Lens of Hatred	for lowering enemy defense.)

 Back:		Duke Vampire's regal cloak	-- Just used this for buffing stats